How to Make a Compensation Claim for Accidents in Public Places

 • Pain and suffering

-• Medical costs and ongoing treatment expenses
+• Medical costs and future treatment expenses

 • Lost income and super

-• Cost of home care
+• Cost of domestic assistance

 • Travel costs and other out-of-pocket expenses